linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 In the context of securitized and synthetic credit products, Hull and White [24] developed a model for valuing plain vanilla and binary credit default swaps (CDS) on the assumption of constant interest rates, known recovery rates and claim amounts.
 The model appears to underestimate the observed yield spread to Treasury, which is consistent with neglecting risks other than default.
 Taking their idea one step further, the authors incorporate default correlations into their original model to value basket CDS's [25].

-# 3.2 Reduced form models
+### 3.2 Reduced form models

 Reduced form models are based on the "no arbitrage" argument by assuming that the probability of default is implicit in the observed credit spread of the security under consideration.
 As pointed out in [9], however, the observed credit spread incorporates the prices of liquidity risk, tax and regulatory constraints.
 It may therefore be treated as an upper bound on the price of a credit put.

 Schönbucher [13] did away with the restrictive liquidation clause and introduced the notion of multiple defaults on the same debt.
 Duffie and Singleton [16] replace the short-term interest rate with the default-adjusted rate as the discount rate.
 The authors apply this framework to the pricing of callable corporate bonds and a credit spread put.
 Zhou [14] attempted to reconcile the differences between structural and reduced-form models by introducing a jump-diffusion model which allowed for a sudden jump in the firm value.
-This, in turn, lead to a more realistic term structure of credit spreads.
+This, in turn, led to a more realistic term structure of credit spreads.
 Nielsen and Ronn [15] developed a two-factor stochastic model of default with the risk-free rate and risky yield spread as factors.

 Jarrow [27] devised an algorithm which incorporated firm equity prices into the reduced-form framework.
 The algorithm provides for an explicit estimation of the default intensity and liquidity premium.
 Jarrow and Yu [18] introduced the concept of counterparty risk, i.e., the risk that the default of the firm's counterparty may affect the firm's own default probability.
 The authors showed how a CDS can be mispriced when the default correlation between primary and secondary default entities is ignored.
 Jarrow and Yildirim [18] developed a model for valuing a CDS in the presence of correlation between market and credit risk.
 The model incorporates stochastic interest rates, an interest rate-dependent default intensity function and a constant recovery rate.
-Yu [20] estimated the default risk premium by decomposing the expected return on a defaultable bond into three parts: em default-free component, risk premium due to macroeconomic factors (state variables) and survival bias, i.e., the difference between risk-neutral and physical mean-loss rates.
+Yu [20] estimated the default risk premium by decomposing the expected return on a defaultable bond into three parts: a default-free component, risk premium due to macroeconomic factors (state variables) and survival bias, i.e., the difference between risk-neutral and physical mean-loss rates.

 Reduced-form models proved especially useful when pricing securitized and synthetic credit products.
 Duffie and Gårleanu [23] proposed a comprehensive CDO valuation model incorporating multi-issuer default, sectoral, regional, global and recovery risks and diversity scores.
 Results were presented for uniform and fast prioritization schemes.
 Laurent and Gregory [31] developed an algorithm for pricing basket CDS's and CDO's based on the copula approach.

-# 3.3 Statistical models
+### 3.3 Statistical models

 Hurst [28] contended that the market is often an accurate predictor of the default rate.
 The author attempted to forecast the default rate using GDP projections and default development patterns and outlays a methodology for valuing a CDO.
 Unfortunately, the paper's prediction of the default rate in 2001 and 2002 fell far short from the actual figure.

-# 4 Credit modelling techniques employed by credit agencies
+## 4 Credit modelling techniques employed by credit agencies

 Credit agencies use predominantly statistical models for default probability estimation.
 These models are based on rating systems developed by the agency to gauge the probability of default of any given pool of assets.

-# 4.1 The Moody's approach to rating CDO's
+### 4.1 The Moody's approach to rating CDO's

 A concise explanation of this methodology can be found in [33].
 The ratings are based on the concept of diversity score.
 The actual portfolio is replaced with a (smaller) collection of assets with (an approximately) the same return distribution.
 Each instrument in this idealized portfolio has the same par value, rating, average coupon and maturity.
 The number of assets in the model portfolio is the diversity score.
 It reflects correlations in default rates and the distribution of asset size in the actual portfolio.
 When possible, assets should be grouped into industries and the within-industry diversity scores should be added together.
-Whenever such grouping is not possible ( structured instruments ), explicit assumptions have to be made about default correlations between assets.
+Whenever such grouping is not possible (structured instruments), explicit assumptions have to be made about default correlations between assets.
 A model portfolio can then be constructed by matching the first two moments of the return distribution of the actual portfolio.

 Once the diversity score is calculated, the following average characteristics of the actual portfolio are computed: